"Leave now," Florida Gov. Rick Scott warns as Irma lashes Florida Keys

 On Friday, Irma, which had been a Category 5, slammed into Cuba's northern coast "hard," the National Hurricane Center said Saturday.

-The still-powerful storm weakened slightly to a Category 4 hurricane overnight before winds weakened again Saturday morning.
+The still-powerful storm weakened slightly to a Category 4 overnight before winds weakened again Saturday morning.

 Irma lost some intensity as it passed over terrain in Cuba, but the hurricane center said it was likely to restrengthen as it crossed relatively warm waters on its destructive path toward Florida.